jesusmarket/jesusmarket/wp-content/plugins/mailchimp-forms-by-mailmunch/readme.txt

 == Description ==

-> MailChimp Forms by MailMunch allows you to painlessly add MailChimp sign up forms to your WordPress site.
+MailChimp Forms by MailMunch allows you to painlessly add MailChimp sign up forms to your WordPress site.
 The MailChimp form captures the lead and sends it to specific MailChimp lists automatically.
 You can set it to no op-in, opt-in, or double opt-in.
 You can add MailChimp forms to posts, pages or sidebar, and also open it as a popup or top bar.
 Simply sign up and connect your MailChimp account into the plugin admin settings and it will pull in all your MailChimp lists.
 From there you can choose the MailChimp lists you want to make MailChimp forms for.

 What is [MailChimp](http://www.mailchimp.com/)?
 MailChimp is one of the best email marketing tools.
 Signup up for a [FREE Trial Account](http://www.mailchimp.com/signup/) and see for yourself!

 [vimeo http://vimeo.com/117103275]

+> <strong>MailMunch Account</strong><br>
+> MailMunch is a standalone service that integrates with all web platforms including WordPress.
+MailMunch account will be required if you want to use the premium features.

 Our improved signup plugin for MailChimp will proactively sign-up new subscribers to your MailChimp newsletter list.
 Our MailChimp forms offer the same basic features that MailChimp's official plugin, but also much more.
-In addition to the form, analytics will help you track the number of form views and subscriptions.
+In addition to the form, analytics will help you track the number of MailChimp form views and subscriptions.

 = Sign-Up Forms =
-Easily create sign-up forms for your MailChimp list and display it as a popup, embedded widget or a top bar.
+* MailChimp Popup with Exit
+* MailChimp Embedded
+* MailChimp Sidebar Widget
+* MailChimp Top Bar
+* MailChimp Scroll Box

 = Features =
-* Mobile optimized MailChimp form
+* Mobile optimized and fully responsive MailChimp form
 * Easier sign-ups to your MailChimp newsletter
 * Automatic synching with your MailChimp account
-* Beautiful templates for your Mailchimp newsletter sign-up form
+* Beautiful themes for your Mailchimp newsletter sign-up form
 * Complete Integration of MailChimp into WordPress
 * Easily import MailChimp forms from an active MailChimp account
 * Monitor MailChimp account activity